nanvel/blog/pages/books.md

 - Learning Python Design Patterns by Gennadiy Zlobin
 - Elasticsearch: The Definitive Guide by Clinton Gormley, Zachary Tong
 - Cool Japan: A Guide to Tokyo, Kyoto, Tohoku and Japanese Culture Past and Present by Sumiko Kajiyama
+- A Brief History of Time: From Big Bang To Black Holes by Stephen Hawking

 ## Archive